TotallyInformation/node-red-contrib-uibuilder/README.md

 * Designed as an alternative to the Node-RED official Dashboard.
 Without the overheads and restrictions.
 * Control everything from the Node-RED admin ui.
 Edit your front-end resource files, manage front-end packages.
 No need to access the servers command line.
 * Manage startup templates.
-Internal templates for VueJS and bootstrap-vue in addition to a plain template are available.
+Internal templates for vanilla HTML, Svelte, VueJS (v2 & v3), and VueJS/bootstrap-vue are provided.
 Load templates from other repositories via _degit_.
 Makes it easy to share templates that provide a whole app or just deal with boilerplate.
 * Have as many custom user interfaces as you want.
 Just 1 node is needed for each entry point.
 Use link nodes to send data from other parts of your flows.
 An entry point can be contain multiple web pages.
 * Has a control interface separate to the message interface.
-Know when a browser tab connects or disconnects, send cached data.
+Know when a browser tab connects or disconnects, send cached data, and more.
-* Provide a stable _client id__ that identifies a specific browser profile until it is restarted.
+* Provide a stable _client id_ that identifies a specific browser profile until it is restarted.
+A _tabId_ is provided that identifies a specific browser tab on a client device.
+* Provide information to Node-RED about the client that is sending a msg so that security and other processing can identify the client, the user, and so on.
 * Can be a lot lighter in weight and more mobile friendly than the Node-RED official Dashboard.
 * Use **any** front-end framework you like.
 Simply install via the built-in library manager.
 * Use without any front-end framework if you prefer.
 Keep it light and simple.
-Try this out with the "Blank" template and the `uib-list` node.
+Try this out with the "Blank" template and the `uib-element` node.
-* The included front-end libraries (`uibuilder.iife.js`, `uibuilder.esm.js` or the older `uibuilderfe.js`) provide connectivity to Node-RED and msg event handling along with some helper utility functions.
+* The included front-end libraries (`uibuilder.iife.js`, `uibuilder.esm.js`) provide connectivity to Node-RED and msg event handling along with some helper utility functions.
 * Write your own HTML, CSS and JavaScript to define the perfect front-end user interface for your needs.
 Or define it using a JSON config description.
 * Edit your custom front-end code from within the Node-RED Editor.
 Auto-reload your clients on changes to the code.
 Great for rapid development. *Note* that this is designed for quick edits, it is recommended to use your normal web development toolchain for larger edits.
 * Needs almost no boilerplate in your front-end code in order to work.
 * Optional index web page listing of available files.
 * Two detailed admin info web pages are included to help authors understand where everything is and what is available.
 * Uses Node-RED's own ExpressJS webservers by default.
 Switch to a custom ExpressJS server if desired.
+When using a custom server, pages can also include EJB server-side templating.
 * Has middleware for ExpressJS (for web services) and Socket.IO (for communications, both at initial connection and per-message) so that you can add your own custom features including security.
 * Can create custom API's for each uibuilder instance.